-Our Venue: The Museum of Civilization* Theatre
+Our Venue: The Canadian Museum of History* Theatre

 You wanted a bigger and better venue, we decided to go state-of-the-art!